If you're working too many hours

 Your agreement might ask for a longer notice period, which can be up to 3 months.

 Your employer can't stop you cancelling your opt-out agreement, even if it's in your employment contract.

 Once the notice period is over, you'll only have to work up to 48 hours a week.

 If you're paid by the hour, your pay will probably reduce because you're working fewer hours.

 If you aren't paid by the hour, your employer might be able to reduce your pay.

-Check whether your contract says your employer can change your pay - if it does, get help from your nearest Citizens Advice.
+Check whether your contract says your employer can change your pay - if it does, talk to an adviser.

 Check how many hours you should be working